AngelaBi/GenPhysLaboratory/_sources/ExperimentsGenPhysI/Fluids.md

     - How do these uncertainties affect your final results for $F_\text{B}$?
   - In a **paragraph**, summarize the results you have determined in each case.
 Consider:
 	  - In which list (mass, volume, or density) are the objects grouped similarly?
+	  - In each object case, compare the the buoyant force determined from each method --- Part II was with displaced water for $F_\text{B, Archimedes' method}$, Part III was direct force sensor measurements for $F_\text{B, upward force method}$.
+Were they equal?
+How different were they?
-	  - In each object case, is the buoyant force that was determined using the upward force (Part III) equal to the weight of the water displaced (Part II)?
-Were the % differences between the two methods for each case relatively small, or did any case standout?
+        - Were the % differences between the two methods for each case relatively small, consistent, or did any case standout?
 	  - Which objects had the same buoyant force when submerged?
 Why?
 	  - For the plastic cylinder, what was the apparent weight in water?
 What would be the buoyant force be if plastic cylinder were completely submerged?
 	  - How did the buoyant force for the totally submerged brass cylinder relate to the buoyant force for the half-submerged brass cylinder?